LiZhenhuan1019/lzhlib/doc/graphics/matrix.md

     // to perform the computation.
 ```

-Also notice the danger of dangling reference when any matrix is a temporary.
+Also notice the danger of dangling reference when any input is a temporary.
 ```
 auto result = m0 * basic_matrix<int, 3, 2>{} >> eval; // OK.
-    // The computation is preformed and no reference to the temporary any more. auto chain = m0 * basic_matrix<int, 3, 2>{}; // Wrong!
+    // The computation is preformed and no reference to the temporary exists any more. auto chain = m0 * basic_matrix<int, 3, 2>{}; // Wrong!
     // chain has a dangling reference to the temporary.
 ```